599 West 71st Street

 Europe.
 As a fly tier Johan's goal is to create simple and versatile fishing flies.
 He feels it’s more

-the artist from tying more detailed flies as well.
-Fly tying is a part of Johan's fly fishing lifestyle and almost
+Johan the artist from tying more detailed flies as well.
+Fly tying is a part of Johan's fly fishing lifestyle and

-as fun as fishing...almost.
-He also is a photographer and writer, with several articles and photos published
+almost as fun as fishing...almost.
+He also is a photographer and writer, with several articles and photos

-in Swedish fly fishing magazines.
-As a lecturer he informs others of the fishing on the Kola Peninsula, in
+published in Swedish fly fishing magazines.
+As a lecturer he informs others of the fishing on the Kola

-Iceland or Argentina and the flies he uses so successfully there.
-Johan is one of those behind the Swedish
+Peninsula, in Iceland or Argentina and the flies he uses so successfully there.
+In his blog, Johan shows

 chasing minnows and sticklebacks, then on to warm-water fish (called coarse fish in the UK).
-The fly-fishing
+The fly-

 bug hit hard in the early 80’s, followed very closely by attempts at tying flies on a vice made from an old